Party Wall Surveyors

 The Award will ensure that the building owner is held responsible for any damages occurring due to the notifiable works.
 If damages occur to a neighbouring property, the adjoining owner can communicate this to the building owner via their surveyor to achieve resolution.
 However, disagreements can happen, and it’s not always clear-cut.

-A Party Wall Award usually includes a Schedule of Condition: this details any pre-existing damage to the adjoining owner’s property and forms a part of the documents registered in the Award.
-If neighbours are in disagreement about damages, they can then refer to the surveyor(s) to award damages if applicable.
+If neighbours are in disagreement about damages, they can then refer to the party wall agreement surveyor(s) to award damages if applicable.
 The Schedule of Condition will help prove whether damages occurred as a result of the works.
+This is done by referring to the before and after state of the property.

-We are appointed to oversee matters related to the Party Wall and are not involved in the building project.
-Therefore, we can act as an Agreed Surveyor to both the building owner and adjoining owners.
-However, if you are a building owner and your neighbours (adjoining owners) decide to appoint their surveyor, you will be responsible for their fees, which must be reasonable.
-These are likely to be charged at an hourly rate of between £100 and £250.
+If you are a building owner and your neighbours (adjoining owners) decide to appoint their own party wall surveyor, you will be responsible for their fees, which must be reasonable.
+These party wall services are likely to be charged at an hourly rate.
+The adjoining owner does not ordinarily pay for the fees of any party wall surveyor unless the adjoining owner has acted unreasonably.

-At Prinsegate, we try to minimize the adjoining owner’s surveyor’s time by providing them with all the information they require from the offset and keeping to only essential negotiations.
+At Prinsegate, our party wall services try to minimize the adjoining owner’s surveyor’s time by providing them with all the information they require from the offset and keeping to only essential negotiations.
+We are also accredited by RICS as well as the Faculty of Party Wall Surveyors (FPWS).
+So, you can be assured your party wall surveys are carried out to the highest standard.

 Get in Touch